Supervisor/supervisor/docs/configuration.rst

   Instruct :program:`supervisord` to switch users to this UNIX user account before doing any meaningful processing.
 The user can only be switched if :program:`supervisord` is started as the root user.
-  If :program:`supervisord` can't switch users, it will still continue but will write a log message at the ``critical`` level saying that it can't drop privileges.

   *Default*: do not switch users

   *Required*:  No.

   *Introduced*: 3.0

+  *Changed*: 3.3.4.
+If :program:`supervisord` can't switch to the specified user, it will write an error message to ``stderr`` and then exit immediately.
+In earlier versions, it would continue to run but would log a message at the ``critical`` level.

 ``directory``